By Dana Kim, Crypto Markets Analyst

 1. Underestimating Community Engagement

 Hasbro recently faced backlash for its proprietary designs in the construction toy sector.
 A forced shift towards hybrid models faltered because it did not engage the community early on.
-Companies must ensure that they foster collaboration and feedback loops, or they risk alienating a potential user base.
+Companies must ensure that they foster collaboration and feedback loops, or they risk alienating a potential user base, similar to what is discussed in Why Xs of Y Could Revolutionize Roguelikes and Gaming NFTs.

 2. Ignoring Open-Source Licensing

 When producing designs using the Free Universal Construction Kit, startups sometimes fail to consider licensing laws.
 An example is a small toy manufacturer that faced legal action from LEGO due to unauthorized use of designs.
-Understanding intellectual property shifts in the open-source realm is crucial.
+Understanding intellectual property shifts in the open-source realm is crucial, much like the changes outlined in Frustrated Mt.
+Gox Creditors Now Claiming $16 Billion in Lost Bitcoin.

 3. Inadequate Collaboration Tools

 Many entering the open-source arena rely on outdated collaboration tools, resulting in fragmented projects and wasted resources.
-Companies like BrickFusion have capitalized on platforms like GitHub to manage design documentation, leading to smoother project iterations.
+Companies like BrickFusion have capitalized on platforms like GitHub to manage design documentation, leading to smoother project iterations, similar to trends observed in Five Surprising Truths About Bitcoin That Newcomers Must Know.

 Where This Is Heading